Course Content and Outcome Guide for MCH 100

 Addendum to Course Description

-- The Machinery's Handbook is a very important tool for all individuals in manufacturing occupations.
-It is full of ways to do things", charts of all kinds, and general reference material.
-Because of all the knowledge in the handbook, it is necessary to become familiar with it.
-This module will provide you with an opportunity to become familiar with the Machinery's Handbook.,
+Using the Machinerys Handbook - The Machinery's Handbook is a very important reference tool for machinists.
+It includes information on ways to do things, useful charts of all kinds, and general machining related information.
+This module will provide you with an opportunity to become familiar with the Machinery's Handbook content and how to find needed information.

-Machine Tool Safety - Safety is the most important concern in the machine shop.
-This packet will give you an overview of safe work practices", safe clothing for personal safety, fire prevention in the shop," and hand tool safety.
+Machine Tool Safety - This packet will give you an overview of safe work practices, safe clothing for personal safety, fire prevention in the shop," and hand tool safety.

 Intended Outcomes for the course